 The Canadian and World Studies department offers a broad and diversified program that includes Canadian, American, ancient and world history as well as philosophy, sociology, psychology, anthropology, religion and law courses.
-All students must take the grade 10 Canadian history course.
+All students must take the grade 10 Canadian History course and the grade 10 Civics course.
 Humberside students often take more than one history or social science in their senior years.

 The grade 9 Individual and Family Living course offers students a great introduction to the study of the humanities and the skills associated with our courses including essay writing, presentation skills, and research methods.

-In grade 10 every student in the school must take the 20th century Canadian History class.
-This course provides students with the foundation for understanding our country that every Canadian needs as they transition into their role as an adult citizen.
+In grade 10 every student in the school must take the 20th century Canadian History and the Civics courses.
+This course provides students with the foundation for understanding our country that every Canadian needs as they transition into their role as a responsible citizen.
+These courses also develop in our students skills like presenting an argument to large groups, critical thinking, and persuasive writing.

 In grade 11 the options for students interested in Canadian and World Studies grow dramatically.
-Those interested in contemporary issues can study Anthropology, Sociology, and Psychology, Introduction to Law, or World Religions.
+Those interested in contemporary issues can study Anthropology, Sociology, and Psychology, Introduction to Law, or Genocide and Crimes Against Humanity.
 Students who want to go beyond the grade 10 course in history can take American History or World History.
 Of course many students take a combination of two or more of the above.